 Green apples contain a variety of vitamins and minerals that might offer some benefits to cats.
 They have vitamins A, C, and E, and minerals like potassium, copper, calcium, and manganese.
 Antioxidants in apple skins may aid digestion with dietary fiber.
 Vitamin C, although not essential since cats produce it themselves, can slightly enhance their immune system.

-The high sugar content in green apples poses risks.
-Cats, as obligate carnivores, struggle to process sugars effectively.
-Overconsumption could cause digestive issues like diarrhea or upset stomachs.
+The high sugar content in green apples poses real risks for cats, who as obligate carnivores struggle to process sugars effectively.
+Overconsumption can cause digestive issues including diarrhea and upset stomachs.
 Regular intake of sugary foods might also elevate the risk of obesity and diabetes, common health concerns in domestic cats.
 It's essential to limit their apple intake to prevent these problems.

 Green apples aren't necessary in a cat's diet.
 Offering them in moderation, without seeds and skins, can reduce health risks and provide a refreshing treat.